PetarTomasevic/Blazor-Health-Check-Mini-Web-App/README.md

 run migrations to create db.

-Add at least one entry for health check point or app will break on start (have to fix that :) )
+Add at least one entry for health check point or app will break on start (have to fix that too :) )

 Setup in startup endpoint title: